 Worse still, Donovan himself is wrapped up in his work and increasingly unavailable to her.
 Reminded yet again of their tremendous differences in background and temperament, Elizabeth can’t help but ask herself: should she marry Mr. Darcy?

-Where to Watch: Buy on Digital and DVD.
-The movie re-airs on the Hallmark Channel on March 15, 2021, at 3/2c.
+Where to Watch: Hallmark Movies Now, HMN Amazon Channel, or buy it on Digital and DVD.
+Sometimes it re-airs on the Hallmark Channel.

 IMDB Synopsis: Two wealthy sisters, both heiresses to their family’s cosmetics fortune, are given a wake-up call when a scandal and ensuing investigation strip them of their wealth.